mlpack/mlboard/examples/prcurve.md

 The API accepts `tag`, `labels`, `predictions`, `mlboard::Filewriter`, `thresholds`, `weights`, `displayName` and `description`.

-Following is a snippet that would log some embedding values.
+Following is a snippet that would log some PR curve.

 ```cpp
 #include <mlboard/mlboard.hpp>